johnshiver/plankton/README.md

 Plankton TaskRunners can optinonally define fields marked as "task_param"s.
 A task_param is a field whose value will be recorded in your DAG runs meta data, and whose value will be restored if a re-run is executed.

-Plankton TaskRunners come with two task_params out of the box, since and to, since it is a very common pattern for each DAG run to stretch a certain length of time.

-**Currently, Im working on automated DAG scheduling, think cron, that will automatically determine your since and to values.**

 ## What needs to be done